Corporate Air: Former fleet

-FAA Fines
+FAA fines

-October 13, 2010 Corporate Air was facing $455,000 in FAA fines for allowing a small airliner to carry passengers on 80 flights despite an engine that needed repair.
-The Federal Aviation Administration said Wednesday that the airline flew the Beech 1900C - a 19-passenger twin-engine turboprop plane - without repairing its right engine, which was consuming excessive amounts of oil.
-It was later determined that the engine was being operated in accordance with the engine manufacturers specifications for leaks and has been deemed legal.
+Corporate Air faced $455,000 in FAA fines for allowing a small airliner to carry passengers on 80 flights despite having an engine that needed repair.
+The Federal Aviation Administration said that the airline had flown a Beech 1900C without repairing its right engine, which was consuming excessive amounts of oil.
+It was later determined that the engine was being operated in accordance with the engine manufacturer's specifications for leaks, and its use was deemed legal.

-The Billings, Mont., company has scheduled flights in nine states in addition to Montana: Colorado, Hawaii, Idaho, Minnesota, Nebraska, North Dakota, Utah, and Wyoming.
-It also operates six aircraft repair and maintenance facilities, according to a company website.